 If you’re looking at purchasing a condo, townhouse or house built between 1995 and 2007, it is imperative that you:

-- Ask if it has Kitec (or has ever had Kitec plumbing) (your real estate agent should ask for you)
+- Ask if it has Kitec plumbing (or has ever had Kitec plumbing) – your real estate agent should ask for you as part of their due diligence

 - Look at the plumbing fittings (they may say Kitec or KT).
 According to Carson Dunlop, you should look: